 Although compensation will not ease the immediate pain and suffering which you are experiencing, however it can go a long way to helping you get your life back on track and get you the justice you deserve.

-Common causes of Arm Injuries include
+Common causes of an Arm Injury?

 The most common causes for arm injury accidents to occur are:

 - Slip, Trip and Fall

 - Accident at work

 - Road traffic accidents- The cause of most elbow dislocations is usually a fall, most commonly with the arm extended completely.

 - Activities requiring repetitive overhead movement of the arms

 - Weakness in the rotator cuff and muscles of the upper back

 - Poor body mechanics